-I mentioned on Facebook that I had other printable puzzles with scrambled pictures that can be used to practice Spanish.
-That was after I wrote this post about using scrambled pictures with Spanish language learners.
-I have a had a few requests to post the other puzzles, and also a request for the easiest way to add content.
+I recently wrote a post about using scrambled pictures with Spanish language learners and included a few examples.
+Since then, I’ve had requests to post other puzzles, and also a request for the easiest way to add content (the language piece).

 To make these into puzzles with content, follow these steps: